open5e/open5e/content/srd/classes.md

 this class.

-Additionally, parts of your skin are covered by a thin sheen of dragon-­‐‑like scales.
+Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
 When you aren’t wearing armor, your AC equals 13
 + your Dexterity modifier.

 #### Elemental Affinity